cosmos/cosmos-sdk/docs/architecture/adr-069-unordered-account.md

 We propose to add a boolean field `unordered` to transaction body to mark "un-ordered" transactions.

-Un-ordered transactions will bypass the nonce rules and follow the rules described below instead, in contrary, the default transactions are not impacted by this proposal, they'll follow the nonce rules the same as before.
+Un-ordered transactions will bypass the nonce rules and follow the rules described below instead, in contrary, the default ordered transactions are not impacted by this proposal, they'll follow the nonce rules the same as before.

 When an un-ordered transaction are included into block, the transaction hash is recorded in a dictionary, new transactions are checked against this dictionary for duplicates, and to prevent the dictionary grow indefinitly, the transaction must specify `timeout_height` for expiration, so it's safe to removed it from the dictionary after it's expired.